getong/flutter_rust_bridge_tutorial/src/building-a-simple-app/building-for-macos.md

 2. When macOS cannot locate the dynamic library:

    This might happen due to cargo-xcode version v1.5.0.

-To prevent this, execute the third step above.
+   To prevent this, **execute the third step of the macOS Setup above** (maintain the _Dynamic Library Install Name Base_).
 Make sure that you have selected the Target for the dynamic library, called _rust-cdylib_.
 It enables an macOS executable to properly locate dynamic `*.dylib` library files in the package.
 Do NOT select _rust-staticlib_ !

    > To find out the version of cargo-xcode, you can run the command
    > `cargo install --list`